 So, they have to review and be selective about which books they accept to avoid being overloaded.

-The point is that there is great value in DartFrog’s offering even if they don’t get your book placed in an independent bookstore.
+There is great value in DartFrog’s offering even if they don’t get your book placed in an independent bookstore.

 Bookstore Best Practices

 This is self-publishing, so you will be on the hook for doing most of the important work.
 Publishing your book is not enough to make it worthy of a sale or a spot on the shelf of a bookstore.
 You need a great book with a quality, professional cover.

 Rather than going through a full list of formatting and cover design best practices, let’s finish up today’s post with a few self-publishing bookstore best practices.

 - Cover design – you need to know how a bookstore will display your book.
 Online, your front cover is your thumbnail but for bookstores, you need to consider the entire cover.